JakeSpisak/FortEPiaNO_public_copy/README.md

 * `plotNeff`: plot the evolution of the effective number of neutrinos, which is correctly normalized only at very early times or today;
 * `plotEnergyDensity`: plot the evolution of the energy density of the different components and their sum;
 * `plotEntropy`: plot the evolution of the entropy density of the different components and their sum;
+* `plotNumberDensity`: plot the evolution of the number density of the different components and their sum;
 * `doAllPlots`: it will create a series of pdf plots in the output folder, calling `plotZ`, `plotW`, `plotRhoFin`, `plotRhoDiagY`, `plotRhoOffDiagY`, `plotdRhoOffDiagY`, for flavor and mass eigenstates if available.